TaraHelberg/Coffee-Boutique/README.md

 # Data Modal

-I used principles of Object-Oriented Programming throughout this project and Django’s Class-Based Generic Views.
+I used principles of Object-Oriented Programming throughout this project and Django’s Function-Based Views.

 Django AllAuth was used for the user authentication system.
-User Modal with the User_Id as the Primary Key

 The diagram below details the <details><summary>Database Flow Chart:</summary>